 Composition of Hearing Panels.

-Student Court Panels.
-Hearing panels of the Undergraduate Court shall be composed of a presiding officer selected from a pool composed of the chair and vice chairs of the pertinent court, and four additional members selected by random, drawing from a pool composed of the remaining members of the pertinent court.
-Hearing panels of the Graduate and Professional Honor Court shall be composed of a presiding officer selected from a pool composed of the Chair and vice chairs, and four additional members selected by random drawing from a pool of the remaining members of the Court.
+Academic Dishonesty Cases.
+In cases where one or more of the charges are brought pursuant to Section II.B. of this Instrument, the hearing panel shall be comprised of five members.
+Panels of either the Undergraduate Honor Court or the Graduate and Professional Honor Court shall be composed of a presiding officer selected from a pool composed of the chair and vice chairs from the pertinent court and four other Honor Court members, three of whom will be from the pertinent court selected at random and one of whom will be a faculty member drawn from the Faculty Hearings Board Panel, so long as a member is available.
+If the Graduate and Professional Honor Court is hearing an alleged offense committed by a student enrolled in a designated professional school, the Chair will endeavor to seat court members enrolled in the accused student’s designated professional school on the hearing panel first.

+Non-Academic Dishonesty Cases.
+In cases where none of the charges are brought pursuant to Section II.B. of this Instrument, the hearing panel shall be comprised of five members.
+Panels of either the Undergraduate Honor Court or the Graduate and Professional Honor Court shall be composed of a presiding officer selected from a pool composed of the chair and vice chairs from the pertinent court and four other Honor Court members of the pertinent court selected at random.
 If the Graduate and Professional Honor Court is hearing an alleged offense committed by a student enrolled in a designated professional school, the Chair will endeavor to seat court members enrolled in the accused student’s designated professional school on the hearing panel first.

 University Hearings Board Panels exercising original authority under Section C.4. of Appendix C. University Hearings Board panels exercising original jurisdiction under Section C.4. of Appendix C shall be composed of two faculty members selected from among those serving on the Faculty Hearings Board Panel, one designee of the Vice Chancellor for Student Affairs (serving as Chair), and two students designated by the chair of the appropriate student court having authority with regard to the matter being heard.

 Presiding Officer.
 The presiding officer shall direct and control the proceedings before the court or University Hearings Board.
 The presiding officer shall be responsible for determining whether all members of the hearing panel are qualified to sit on the matter and have disclosed any information that may bear on their ability to proceed in a fair and impartial manner.
 The presiding officer shall also be responsible for maintaining proper decorum, including the conduct of parties and counsel toward witnesses.
 Subject to review by the hearing panel, the presiding officer shall have the power to limit the introduction of evidence, testimony of witnesses, and argument of the parties to matters that are relevant and significant.
 The presiding officer shall also be responsible for announcing the decision of the hearing panel with regard to the guilt of the charged student and the sanctions to be imposed, and for promptly submitting a written summary of the hearing panel’s findings, conclusions, ruling, and rationale.